Refinitiv/refinitiv-ui/documents/src/pages/utils/date-time.md

 | `yyyy-MM-dd'T'HH:mm` | `1988-04-21T00:00` &#124; `0030-04-30T23:59` &#124; `-0002-12-31T13:32` |
 | `yyyy-MM-dd'T'HH:mm:ss` | `1988-04-21T00:00:00` &#124; `0030-04-30T23:59:59` &#124; `-0002-12-31T13:32:30` |
 | `yyyy-MM-dd'T'HH:mm:ss.SSS` | `1988-04-21T00:00:00.000` &#124; `0030-04-30T23:59:59.999` &#124; `-0002-12-31T13:32:30.378` |

-The developer can use any _date_, _time_ or _datetime_ format tokens.
-The output value has the same format as the input value.

 ## Common Helpers